drocheam/optrace/docs/source/usage/geometry.rst

 A list of exemplary ``.zmx`` files can be found in the following `repository <https://github.com/nzhagen/LensLibrary/tree/main/zemax_files>`_.

 Unfortunately, the support is only experimental, as there is no actual documentation on the file format.
-Additionally, only a subset of all ZEMAX functionality is supported, including:
+Additionally, only a subset of all ZEMAX OpticStudio functionality is supported, including:

 * ``SEQ``-mode only
 * ``UNIT`` must be ``MM``